Tulsa’s Kids Against Hunger Global Still Working Against Food Insecurity Despite New Covid-19 Restrictions

 Fundraising on behalf of Kids Against Hunger Global takes place at this website:

-and is now more than ever an ongoing need.
 With so much trouble in the world, the dedicated staff, board members, supporters, and volunteers associated with Kids Against Hunger Global are unwavering in their efforts to end world hunger where and when they can.
 Won’t you join them?